by Donald Marmara, Somatic Psychotherapist and Educator, Artarmon, Sydney

 As we are often unaware of some of the assumptions and prejudices that drive us, we may need help to discover or uncover these.

 Do you tend to judge yourself or others when it comes to feelings?
 Feelings simply ‘are’, even when someone else or society labels them good, bad or indifferent.
-If you feel angry, sad, hurt, or excited, that is your authentic feeling, with no intrinsic value attached to it.
+If you feel angry, sad, hurt, or excited, or stressed or relaxed, that is your authentic feeling, with no intrinsic value attached to it.

 Trying to stop yourself feeling can cause problems both in the short and long term.
 The goal is to learn to deal with your feelings through owning, accepting and honouring them.
 And learning how to contain them, so you don’t have to act them out and impact other people.